 Assuming our Named Executive Officers were terminated without cause on December 31, 2023, (i) all of the phantom units covered by the August 2019 phantom unit grants held by Messrs.
 Chiang, Swanson, McGee, Chandler and Goebel; approximately 79% of the phantom units covered by the August 2021 phantom unit grants held by Messrs.
 Chiang, Swanson, McGee, Chandler and Goebel; approximately 46% of the phantom units covered by the August 2022 phantom unit grants held by Messrs.
 Chiang, Swanson, McGee, Chandler and Goebel; approximately 46% of the phantom units covered by the August 2022 phantom unit grants held by Messrs.
-Chiang, Swanson, McGee, Chandler and Goebel; 80% of the phantom units covered by the November 2019 phantom unit grants held by Messrs.
-Chandler and Goebel; and 100% of the phantom units covered by the August 2018 phantom unit grant held by Mr. Chiang would have become nonforfeitable as of such date and would have vested on the February 2024 distribution date, and (ii) all remaining phantom units held by our Named Executive Officers would have been forfeited.
+Chiang, Swanson, McGee, Chandler and Goebel; 80% of the phantom unit grants held by Messrs.
+Chiang and Coebel; 80% of the phantom units covered by the November 2019 phantom unit grants held by Messrs.
+Chandler and Goebel; and 100% of the phantom units covered by the August 2018 phantom unit grant held by Mr. Chiang would have become nonforfieitable as of such date and would have vested on the February 2024 distribution date, and (ii) all remaining phantom units held by our Named Executive Officers would have been forfieited.
 The dollar value given is based on the market value of PAA's common units on December 29, 2023 (\$15.15 per unit).